thaithcock/YouTubeExtractor/README.md

 ```

 ## Video Playback
-As stated before, this library was only created to extract video stream Urls from YouTube.
+As stated before, this library was only created to extract video stream URLs from YouTube.
 We recommend using the [ExoMedia](https://github.com/brianwernick/ExoMedia) library to play the video streams to the user.
 See the sample app for this library for an example.

 ## ProGuard
-This library uses [OkHttp](https://github.com/square/okhttp) under the hood, so you may need to apply their ProGuard rules
+This library uses [OkHttp](https://github.com/square/okhttp) and [Rhino](https://github.com/facebook/stetho/tree/master/stetho-js-rhino#proguard) under the hood, so you may need to apply their ProGuard rules

 ## Notes
 This library is intentionally being kept pretty lightweight, with the main priority being the stream URLs.
-If you need a more feature complete extractor, please take a look at [NewPipeExtractor](https://github.com/TeamNewPipe/NewPipeExtractor)

 Known Failure Points:
-- Video is age restricted
+- Videos that are age restricted
-- Video is Audio only
+- Videos that are Audio only

 License
 --------